Logging and Monitoring#

 Note

-W&B is initialized lazily on the last rank when wandb_project
+W&B is initialized lazily on the last rank when wandb_project is set and wandb_exp_name is non-empty.

 W&B Configuration with NeMo Run Launching#

-For users launching training scripts with NeMo Run, W&B can be optionally configured using the bridge.recipes.run_plugins.WandbPlugin
+For users launching training scripts with NeMo Run, W&B can be optionally configured using the bridge.recipes.run_plugins.WandbPlugin.

-and by default injects CLI overrides for the following logger parameters:
+The plugin automatically forwards the WANDB_API_KEY and by default injects CLI overrides for the following logger parameters:

 This allows seamless integration of W&B logging into your training workflow without manual configuration.